QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Ground calibration

 We utilize the dataset Pixel23\_2022\_April\_06\_0 to characterize the responsivity of Pixel 23.
 The dataset comprises repetitive blocks of the diode calibrator in both the ON and OFF states, enabling the subtraction of the background from the pure signal of the calibrator.
 By construction, we know that the diode emits $600\pm40$\,K, with uncertainty introduced by the diode switcher (0.1\,dB, which is a Sage SKQ-01 attenuator featuring up to 2.5\,dB insertion loss) and the diode itself (0.2\,dB).
 The results for each channel are presented in the second row of Table~\ref{tab:pol_angle_total}.
 The uncertainty is calculated by propagating the uncertainties of the output voltages and the diode temperature in the calculation of responsivity.

 The responsivity calculated from the diode is primarily affected by the uncertainty in the diode's emitted power as seen by the detector, and the fact that this measurement does not reflect the actual observational configuration used on-sky -- for instance, it does not include coupling through the QT2 mirrors, which alters the beam pattern and effective system gain.
 While the detector’s intrinsic responsivity should, in principle, be independent of the optical setup, the total optical coupling efficiency and beam gain introduced by the optics do influence the system-level responsivity.
 Additionally, the relatively high temperature of the diode may induce nonlinearities in the detector response, further complicating the calibration.
+The calibration diode is mainly used to monitor system responsivity stability rather than to provide an absolute responsivity calibration.
+However, future measurements will incorporate active thermal control and a lower-output diode to further mitigate possible non-linear effects.